Jamestown supply missions: Second supply mission

 Newport and the ships arrived back in London on May 21, 1608, and despite another disappointment with false gold, an additional re-supply trip was quickly organized.
-Urgently needed supplies and 70 additional settlers were gathered, including Thomas Graves, Thomas Forrest and Forrest's wife "Mistress Forrest and Anne Burras her maide" (the first women known to have come to Jamestown).
+Urgently needed supplies and 70 additional settlers were gathered, including two women: "Mistress Forrest" and Anne Burras "her maide" (the first women known to have come to Jamestown).
 Also included were the first non-English settlers.
-The company recruited these as skilled craftsmen and industry specialists: soap-ash, glass, lumber milling (wainscot, clapboard, and ‘deal’ — planks, especially soft wood planks) and naval stores (pitch, turpentine, and tar).
-Among these additional settlers were eight "Dutch-men" (probably German or German-speakers), Polish (see Jamestown Polish craftsmen) and Slovak craftsmen, who had been hired to help develop and manufacture profitable export products.
-William Volday (Wilhelm Waldi), a Swiss German mineral prospector, was also among those who arrived in 1608.
+The company recruited these as skilled craftsmen and industry specialists: glassmakers, soapmakers, lumberjacks, and the like.
+Among these additional settlers were eight "Dutch-men" (probably German or German-speakers), Jamestown Polish craftsmen and Slovak craftsmen, who had been hired to help develop and manufacture profitable export products.
+William Volday (Wilhelm Waldi), a Swiss-German mineral prospector, was also among those who arrived in 1608.
 His mission was seeking a silver reservoir that was believed to be within the proximity of Jamestown.
 Some of the settlers were the artisans who built a glass furnace which became the first factory in America.